Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/value-object.md

 A value object is an object that can be identified by the composition of its values.

+For example,
-For example, consider a color object:
+Consider a color object:

 ```cs
 public class Color